 The below represents one of the phases of a generator supplying a load.
 The box to the right represents the load.
 The current flowing into the load is 1397.4 A at 0.866 pf leading, with 398.37 volts at its terminals.
-What complex power is delivered to the load?
+What complex power is delivered to the load from this phase alone?